A theoretical model for power generation via liquid crystal elastomers: The LCE strain-energy function

 \subsection{Photo-thermal responses}

-When azobenzene mesogens are embedded in the nematic elastomeric network, then, if photons are absorbed, the so-called \textit{Weigert effect} \cite{Ebralidze:1995,Kakichashvili:1974} occurs where the dye molecules change from straight \emph{trans}- to bent \emph{cis}-isomers, causing a reduction in the nematic order.
+If azobenzene mesogens are embedded in the nematic elastomeric network, then, when photons are absorbed, the so-called \textit{Weigert effect} \cite{Ebralidze:1995,Kakichashvili:1974} occurs where the dye molecules change from straight \emph{trans}- to bent \emph{cis}-isomers, causing a reduction in the nematic order.
 To account for photo-thermal deformation of a dielectric LCE, we adopt the following modified Maier-Saupe mean field model \cite{Bai:2020:BB,Corbett:2006:CW,Corbett:2008:CW,Maier:1959:MS},

-where $Q$ and $\textbf{n}$ are defined as before, $\mu_{n}=N_{n}kT$, with $N_{n}$ the total number of mesogens per unit volume and $kT$ the temperature per unit of energy, $\tilde{J}$ represents the average interaction between two mesogens in the unit of energy, and $c(\cdot,\cdot)$ denotes the fractional number of \emph{cis} molecules. \begin{itemize} \item If the light is \emph{polarised} and $\alpha$ denotes the angle between nematic director $\textbf{n}$ and the light polarisation, then
+where $Q$ and $\textbf{n}$ are defined as before, $\mu^{(ms)}=N^{(ms)}kT$, with $N^{(ms)}$ the total number of mesogens per unit volume and $kT$ the temperature per unit of energy, $\tilde{J}$ represents the average interaction between two mesogens in the unit of energy, and $c(\cdot,\cdot)$ denotes the fractional number of \emph{cis} molecules. \begin{itemize} \item If the light is \emph{polarised} and $\alpha$ denotes the angle between nematic director $\textbf{n}$ and the light polarisation, then

 where $f$ is the fraction of photo-active mesogens and $I$ is the non-dimensional homogeneous light intensity.

 \item If the light is \emph{unpolarised} and $\alpha$ is the angle between nematic director $\textbf{n}$ and the light beam direction, then